Our Biggest Challenge: It will never happen to me

 In addition to our new Covid-19 related guidance, we also have a suite of over 150 other loss prevention standards, which is regularly updated.
 To make it easier for you to locate the items relevant to your client, we’ve produced a Loss Prevention Standards Index.
 It’s split into various categories and subsections making it quicker and easier to locate the LPS of your choice.

 We’ve also been working to provide you with information and links to our Specialist Partner network to support you and your clients through the challenges we have all faced over the last few months.
-If you haven’t already had a chance to read through our Specialist Partner back to business guide, there’s a wealth of services and products available to Aviva clients at preferential rates.
 As well as access to Back to Business solutions, our Specialist Partner Network provide a full range of risk management solutions across the risk spectrum, see our Specialist Partner Guide and find out how one of our clients, Johnsons Workwear reduced their fleet accident rates by 65% after partnering with VUE Group who offer a range of innovative motor technology.
-Read the full case study to learn more.

 Over the course of the next few months, Aviva Risk Management Solutions will be providing articles and guidance on how we can all protect ourselves against a wide variety of risks, and even prevent them from happening in the first place.
 Keep an eye out for us via Aviva Broker UK on LinkedIn, in the meantime, you can access all our risk management and prevention solutions on our website.